-With the onslaught of pumpkin recipes all over the food-blogosphere and my love for all things autumn, I couldn't forgo my own pumpkin creation.
-This recipe, like many bread recipes, is perfect for when you have a baby asking for food around the clock.
-There's a lot of waiting for the dough to rise, there's no long and complicated techniques.
+With the onslaught of pumpkin recipes all over the food-blogosphere and my love for all things autumn, I couldn’t forgo my own pumpkin creation.
+This Easy Vegan Pumpkin and Chili infused oil Pretzels creation, like many bread recipes, is perfect for when you have a baby asking for food around the clock.
+There’s a lot of waiting for the dough to rise, there’s no long and complicated techniques.
 It takes a long time to make and requires breaks in between.
-So, it works great when you only have 20 minutes here and there during the day.
+So, it works great when you only have 20 minutes here and there during the day – perfect mom recipe.

 Pumpkin adds moisture, fibre and colour to the dough.
 Chili infused oil is very subtle in this recipe.
-You can use just oil, you can add more chill, you can even use cayenne pepper.
-I like combination of pumpkin and spice, so I'd recommend adding even more chill.
+You can use just oil, you can add more chili, you can even use cayenne pepper.
+I like combination of pumpkin and spice, so I’d recommend adding even more chili.
 Paprika in the dough is optional, it adds a bit of colour and a savoury note.
-I sprinkled the pretzels with chili salt (don't even remember where I got it, but I love it), so there was a spicy kick from the topping as well.
-These pretzels taste really good with sharp vinegary mustard.
-I personally adore various Kozlik's mustards.
+I sprinkled the pretzels with chili salt (don’t even remember where I got it, but I love it), so there was a spicy kick from the topping as well.
+These Easy Vegan Pumpkin and Chili infused oil Pretzels taste really good with sharp vinegary mustard.
+I personally adore various Kozlik’s mustards.

 Easy Vegan Pumpkin and Chili infused oil Pretzels